The Jinx (TV series): Reception

 Jarecki subsequently sent an explanation to multiple media outlets:

-“Given that we are likely to be called as witnesses in any case law enforcement may decide to bring against Robert Durst, it is not appropriate for us to comment further on these pending matters.
-We can confirm that evidence (including the envelope and the washroom recording) was turned over to authorities months ago.”
+"Given that we are likely to be called as witnesses in any case law enforcement may decide to bring against Robert Durst, it is not appropriate for us to comment further on these pending matters.
+We can confirm that evidence (including the envelope and the washroom recording) was turned over to authorities months ago."

 A study of Westchester County case notes by The Guardian indicated that, contrary to then-District Attorney Jeanine Pirro's assertions in The Jinx that "we were about to speak with" Susan Berman about Kathie Durst's disappearance, New York investigators had not yet scheduled an interview nor funded an investigator to visit Berman in California at the time of her December 23, 2000, murder.
 Durst said in a 2005 deposition, excerpted in The Jinx, that Berman called him shortly before her death and said: "The Los Angeles police contacted me.
-They wanted to talk about Kathie Durst’s disappearance.”
+They wanted to talk about Kathie Durst's disappearance."

 Although the Los Angeles Police Department denied any connection between Durst's arrest and HBO's airing of The Jinx finale, Dick DeGuerin, Durst's defense attorney, lashed out at the timing.
-“Do I think this is a coincidence?
-Hell, no,” he said.
-“There has been rumor, innuendo and speculation for a number of years, and now we’re going to get our day in court on this.”
+"Do I think this is a coincidence?
+Hell, no," he said.
+"There has been rumor, innuendo and speculation for a number of years, and now we're going to get our day in court on this."

+On Rotten Tomatoes, the second season holds an approval rating of 85% with an average rating of 7.3/10, based on 34 reviews.
+The website's critics consensus is, "Becoming more metatextual after the shocking revelations of its first season, Andrew Jarecki's riveting docuseries evades the sophomore jinx by exploring the insidious entourage that enabled Robert Durst's crimes."
+On Metacritic, the season holds a weighted average score of 70 out of 100, based on 23 critics, indicating "generally favorable reviews".